Subject Outline / Aim

 Topics Covered

-In KS3, pupils will gain the necessary skills in a range of IT software as well as gaining an understanding of computer science fundamentals.
+In KS3, pupils will gain the necessary skills in a range of IT software as well as gaining an understanding of computer fundamentals.

 The curriculum outline for KS3 can be seen below: